voteliquid/blog/_posts/2016-10-13-dont-care-about-politics.md

 subtitle: "Liquid democracy is easier for you too"
 author: davidernst
 date: 2016-10-13
-excerpt: "Liquid democracy can improve your life if you care about politics, but it's also easier for those who aren't all that involved."
+excerpt: "Liquid democracy is appealing to those who spend a lot of time following politics, but it’s also easier for those who aren’t all that involved."
 ---

 > "Decent people should ignore politics, if only they could be confident that politics would ignore them."